Santhi Soundarajan: IAAF policy and support for other athletes

 Santhi's case has been contrasted with that of Caster Semenya of South Africa, also a middle-distance runner, who nearly lost the gold she won at the 2009 Berlin World Championship after she failed a similar gender test.
 Semenya's nation rallied around her to safeguard her dignity, her rights and position in world sports.
 She was also her country's flag-bearer at the London Olympics 2012.
 Santhi supported Semenya, fearing that Semenya would face the same humiliation that she did.

 Santhi also extended her support to Dutee Chand and said the youngster should not be victimized.
 She also expressed her dismay at the lack of sensitivity in the handling of the Dutee Chand issue, fearing that the young athlete's future may have now been jeopardized.
 Santhi demanded that all steps be taken to ensure the 18-year-old's return to the track.

 Welcoming the Court of Arbitration for Sport's ruling in favour of Chand on 27 July 2015 for suspending gender test, the landmark ruling has also fuelled Santhi's hopes of regaining the silver medal and the Rs 10-lakh prize money from the central government which was withheld after the gender test row.

 In this regard, it is notable that the IAAF policy, suspended as a result of Chand's case, did not prevent Santhi from competing.
 Kalra, Kulshreshtha and Unnikrishnan, writing in the Indian Journal of Endocrinology and Metabolism in 2012, stated that "Chromosomal sex, used to disqualify Santhi in 2010, is not mentioned at all in the current guidelines."
 Immediately prior to the 2016 Olympic Games and in response to sex verification controversies, Genel, Simpson and de la Chapelle in the Journal of the American Medical Association stated "One of the fundamental recommendations published almost 25 years ago ... that athletes born with a disorder of sex development and raised as females be allowed to compete as women remains appropriate".

 In popular culture

 In 2006, Amitabh Bachchan raised a question on Santhi in the show Kaun Banega Crorepati 2 he hosted.

 The character of Valli in the Tamil film Ethir Neechal is a tribute to Santhi.

 In August 2016 Thappad, an online platform and mobile application, made a video as part of an online campaign that is asking for Santhi's name to be included in the official records again and that the government should give her a permanent job to rebuild her life.

-Put Chutney online comedy group under Culture Machine Media Pvt Ltd made a video in Tamil, to explain the significance of her struggle to residents of Tamil Nadu.
+Put Chutney Rajmohan Arumugam, under the banner of Culture Machine Media Pvt Ltd, made a video in Tamil to explain the significance of her struggle to residents of Tamil Nadu.